On the Multi-Robber Damage Number: Introduction

 \begin{conjecture}[\cite{carlson2022multi}] For all $s > 2$, if $G$ is a graph with $\Delta(G) \geq \binom{s}{2} + 2$, then the cop can save three vertices against $s$ robbers. \end{conjecture}

 It turns out that this conjecture is ``almost true'', as we are able to prove it with an additional condition, that the graph $G$ is triangle-free.
-In the general case where $G$ is not triangle-free, we have examples that falsify the conjecture.
-But it becomes true and (asymptotically) tight again, if the corresponding bound $\binom{s}{2} + 2$ is multiplied by a factor of 2.
+In the general case, when $G$ is not necessarily triangle-free, we have found counterexamples that falsify the conjecture.
+It becomes true and (asymptotically) tight again, if the right side of the corresponding bound $\Delta(G) \geq \binom{s}{2} + 2$ is multiplied by a factor of 2.

+Before we state our two main results, we introduce a notation for the two extremal values that we are after.

 \begin{definition} For $s \geq 1$, let $\Delta_s$ denote the smallest integer such that for all graphs $G$ with $\Delta(G) \geq \Delta_s$, the cop can save three vertices against $s$ robbers.

 Further, let $\Delta'_s$ denote the smallest integer such that for all triangle-free graphs $G$ with $\Delta(G) \geq \Delta'_s$, the cop can save three vertices against $s$ robbers. \end{definition}